 The situation could arise where a child Beneficiary approaching the age of majority is entitled to receive a substantial amount from the Trustee, the payment of which would be a matter of some difficulty.
-If this situation arises, it's possible to avert the necessity for the Trustee to make a payment of the amount due, and discussions with professional advisers at the appropriate time are recommended.
+If this situation arises, it's possible to avert the necessity for the Trustee to actually make a payment of the amount due, and discussions with professional advisers at the appropriate time would be necessary.